Counting using Hall Algebras III. Quivers with Potentials: Introduction

 \end{theorem} This result may just be a special case of \cite{E}, where A. Efimov assumed a much weaker condition on the potential $W$.
 However, our approach and result are more down-to-earth and computable.
 It depends only on \cite{BBS} rather than \cite{KS}.

-The second application is on the generating series counting the quiver representation Grassmannian.
+The second application is on the generating series counting subrepresentations of representations of quiver (with zero potential).
 Let $s$ be a sink of $Q$, and $M$ be a representation of $Q$.
 We assume that $M$ does not contain the simple representation $S_s$ as a direct summand.
 Let

 where $\Gr^\beta(M)$ is the variety parameterizing $\beta$-dimensional quotient representations of $M$. \begin{theorem} $\T(M)$ and $\T(\mu_sM)$ are also related via \eqref{Teq:Fmu}.
 In particular, if $M$ is {\em polynomial-count}, that is, all its Grassmannians $\Gr^\beta(M)$ are polynomial-count, then so are all reflection equivalent classes of $M$. \end{theorem}